launchcodedev/app-config/docs/spec/README.md

 parts of App Config, and would be a lot to replicate truthfully in every language.

 Instead, we'll try to outline #2 and #3.
-These may not describe _every_ feature that the App Config library supports, but App Config should faithfully fulfil the requirements.
+These may not describe _every_ feature that the App Config library supports, but App Config should faithfully fulfill the requirements.

 ## Loading App Config through an environment variable